Skip to content

 Explore inside Alfriston Clergy House

 Discover 600-year-old architecture and interiors within this compact medieval house.
-Get a glimpse of the simple life led by those that once lived here and the materials they used.
+Get a glimpse of the life led by those that once lived here.

 History